crgwilson/dirty-ca/README.md

 **NOTE: This is meant for test purposes only.
 Don't run any domain you care about off it**

+## Requirements

+I've been running this off of OpenSSL 1.1.1d for the time being.
+I expect any OpenSSL 1.1.x version would work just fine but I'm not too sure about 1.0.x.

 ## Usage

 1. Create a root and intermediate CA with the provided [init.sh](init.sh)